cfifty/LazyBook/README.md

 #### wishBirthday.py

 At the bottom of this file, there is a list named messages.
 Modify this list as you see fit to customize or add new messages.
-Each message has an euqal probability of being chosen.
+Each message has an equal probability of being chosen.
 After the message is chosen, there is a 50% chance that it is posted to your friend's wall.
 The other 50% is a message that says "Happy Birthday first_name!".
 You can modify this other 50% in the wish method in the same file.

 ### Setting up an automated task (macOS)
 0. Open org.lazybook.birthday.plist in your favorite text editor and change "YOUR_USERNAME_HERE" to your mac user account name (the one that appears when you type in `echo $USER` or `whoami` in your terminal.